dexdigi-tech/nokia-odu-apn-switcher-AOD311NKR1-/README.md

-# Nokia FastMile 5G ODU Auto-APN Switcher for OpenWrt
+# Nokia FastMile 5G ODU Auto-APN Switcher and Changing Network Mode also for OpenWrt

 This repository provides a complete, automated solution for Airtel 5G Nokia ODU /  Nokia FastMile 5G ODUs (Models 5G32-A / 5G16-A) to force-open the data path for secondary carrier SIMs (like Jio or BSNL).
 Tested on Airtel AOD311NK Software Version R1.